-High blood pressure (hypertension) is a leading cause of heart disease and stroke, which together kills more New Yorkers than any other disease.
+High blood pressure (hypertension) is a leading cause of heart disease and stroke, which together kill more New Yorkers than any other disease.
 Blood pressure is the force of blood moving through your blood vessels.
 The higher it is, the more damage it can do to the inside of your blood vessels.
-High blood pressure can also lead to problems with your kidneys, eyes and to sexual dysfunction.
+High blood pressure can also lead to problems with your kidneys and eyes and to sexual dysfunction.

-About one in four New Yorkers has high blood pressure, but there are usually no symptoms.
-Black and Latino adults are more likely to have high blood pressure than other races/ethnicities.
+More than one in four New Yorkers has high blood pressure, but there are usually no symptoms.
+Black and Latino adults are more likely to have high blood pressure than people of other races/ethnicities.
+Structural racism, which can affect the social, economic, and environmental conditions that influence health, likely contributes to this disproportionate burden of disease.

 Everyone should know their blood pressure.
-You can get it checked by asking your health care provider, visiting a pharmacy or checking it yourself using a home monitor.
+You can get it checked by asking your health care provider, visiting a pharmacy or blood pressure kiosk or checking it yourself using a home monitor.

 Follow these tips to make sure you get the right blood pressure measurement every time (PDF).